 was raised on the East side of San Jose, and like many other families living in her neighborhood, her family struggled to make ends meet every month.
 Growing up she witnessed many of her friends and family turn to gangs, teen pregnancy, alcohol and drugs.
 Although she did not engage in this activity, it had a ripple effect on her.
 The ability to get her life back on track is attributed to a spiritual encounter with God, her father and other spiritual mentors who did not give up on her.
 Doris and her husband have been involved in ministry for more than twenty years, and currently pastor New Beginnings Christian Church in San Jose, CA. She firmly believes in mentoring and empowering others to dream and hope for a better future.
 Doris has 20 years of Human Resources experience in the private and nonprofit sector, and is passionate about learning new things and helping others in her community.

-graduated from Gunderson High School and San Jose State University.
-She has taught English in the East Side Union High School District for 20 years, and currently teaches life skills and remedial reading to freshmen at W.C.
+Rachel Stanek graduated from Gunderson High School and San Jose State University.
+She has taught English in the East Side Union High School District for over 25 years, and is currently a behavior advisor at W.C.
 Overfelt High School in San Jose.
 During her years working with San Jose’s most at-risk youth, Rachel has seen the effects that violence and drugs/alcohol can have on young people, but moreover, she has witnessed the incredible impact of effective youth outreach.
 Rachel knows that buried within even the most “troubled” kid is a young person with potential and worth.
 When mentors and support services work effectively to help these kids find their paths through the difficult teen years, true potentials can be consistently achieved.

 Grace developed her passion of working with at-risk youth at a very young age.
 As a teenager, she always reached out to her peers who were constantly in trouble and headed towards the wrong path.